WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 -   Copy the updated `index.html` file from `theme/templates/` to your theme's `templates` folder.
 -   Copy template parts from `theme/parts/` to your theme's `parts` folder.

 Saved templates have precedence over theme files.

-To use the updated theme files, go to **Appearance > Templates** and **Appearance > Template parts** and delete the saved templates.
+To learn more about the Site Editor, see the [support article](https://wordpress.org/support/article/site-editor/)

 ### Additional templates